Congratulations on your graduation to The Oncology Long Term Follow Up Clinic!

 - Working together

-On clinic day the nurses will speak with you about your understanding of your cancer and cancer treatment, as well as your understanding of why you have been asked to attend the long term follow up clinic.
+On clinic day the nurses and doctors will speak with you about your understanding of your cancer and cancer treatment, as well as your understanding of why you have been asked to attend the long term follow up clinic.

-A Treatment Summary will have been prepared for you.
+A treatment summary will have been prepared for you.
 This is a document that summarises the details of the treatment that you have received as part of your cancer treatment and includes recommendations for your long term follow up.
 It is an important document and we will discuss it in detail.

 We recommend that if you do not already have a good GP, one who you can work with in managing your follow up, NOW is the time to find one.